MorganKryze/Easy-Env/README.md

 sh add-commands.sh
 ```

-You may need to restart your terminal to use the commands below.
+You will need to restart your terminal to use the commands below.

 ### Usage

-try to run the following command to check that the commands are installed and accessible:
+Try to run the following command to check that the commands are installed and accessible:

 ```sh
 env-help